Treats moderate to severe chronic pain. This medicine is a narcotic analgesic.

 When This Medicine Should Not Be Used

-Do not use this medicine if you have had an allergic reaction to buprenorphine or to adhesives.
-You should not use this medicine if you have severe breathing or lung problems (such as severe asthma) or if you have paralytic ileus.
+Do not use this medicine if you have had an allergic reaction to hydromorphone or sulfites.
+Do not use this medicine if you have severe breathing or lung problems (such as severe asthma), paralytic ileus, or stomach or bowel blockage or narrowing.

 How to Use This Medicine

 - Take your medicine as directed.
 Your dose may need to be changed several times to find what works best for you.

 - This medicine should come with a Medication Guide.
 Ask your pharmacist for a copy if you do not have one.

 - Measure the oral liquid medicine with a marked measuring spoon, oral syringe, or medicine cup.